AC Monza: First grounds

 Pro Monza and Pro Italia, the clubs that merged to form Monza in 1912, played in the Boschetti Reali in front of the Royal Villa of Monza.
 After the merger, Monza first played in the district of Triante; the field was called "fuori porta" (outside the door) because it was located outside the city of Monza.
 Small stands were built for a cost of ITL3,000 (€14,000 as of 2025 (Note: Historical conversion from Italian lira to Euro according to the Italian National Institute of Statistics online calculator.
 Euro figures refer to May 2025.)).
 The opening match at the field was played between Milan and Chiasso on 13 May 1912, which ended in a 5–2 win for Milan.

 Monza's first city-based stadium was the Grazie Vecchie, which was inaugurated on 13 May 1915 with a 1–0 win over Juventus Italia.
 The stadium also played host to a friendly match between Monza and the Czechoslovakia military national team in 1919, which ended in a 1–1 draw.

 In late 1923, Monza relocated to their newly constructed stadium in Via Ghilini (Ghilini Street), which cost almost ITL70,000 (€80,000).
 The stadium was inaugurated in early 1924 with a friendly against Gloria from the city of Fiume, following the city's recent annexation to Italy, (Note: Fiume (today known as Rijeka) was part of Italy between 1924 and 1945, when it became part of Yugoslavia.
 Following the breakup of Yugoslavia, Rijeka has been part of Croatia since 1991.
 The club became NK Rijeka in 1954, and has been known as HNK Rijeka since 1995.) which Monza won 2–1.
 The Via Ghilini field continued operating until 1939 when World War II made it impractical.

 Stadio Gino Alfonso Sada

 The Stadio Gino Alfonso Sada (2013) hosted Monza's games between 1945 and 1988.

 In 1945, following the war, a new playing field was built on the parade ground of the former Gioventù Italiana del Littorio (GIL), and was called the San Gregorio field.
 It was inaugurated on 21 October with Monza's 2–0 friendly win over Pavia.
-Following Monza's promotion to the Serie B in 1951, a grandstand and stands were built, and the stadium was renamed Stadio Città di Monza; the supporters, however, continued using its traditional name.
+Following Monza's promotion to Serie B in 1951, a grandstand and stands were built, and the stadium was renamed Stadio Città di Monza; the supporters, however, continued using its traditional name.

 In 1965, the stadium was renamed Stadio Gino Alfonso Sada in honour of the deceased former president of Monza.
 The club's last match at the "Sada" was played on 11 June 1988; it was the away match of the 1987–88 Coppa Italia Serie C final against Palermo, which Monza won 2–1.